Macadamia Nut Butter – Low Lectin, Medium Oxalate, Low FODMAP, Low Histamine Nut Butter

-- Pulse several times until macadamia nuts are ground to a powder.
+- Pulse on and off several times until macadamia nuts are ground to a powder.

 - Then turn blender or food processor on high.

-- If the motor starts to run slow, stop and scrape the sides.
+- If the motor starts to run slow, or a ball-shaped clump forms, stop and scrape the sides.
 Because of the high fat content in macadamias, the butter will eventually become very smooth and blend effortlessly.

-- Keep scraping and blending until you get a smooth liquid.
+- Keep scraping and blending until you get a smooth butter.